Anyone who has spent much time with a toddler or young child knows that young children process their emotions through tantrums.

 It’s also important to help your child name what they were feeling and understand what just happened.
 Don’t dwell on it, but acknowledge their actions and feelings.

 This is of course an ideal situation, a situation in which you can drop everything and be with your child for their tantrum.
-But, we all know this is rarely the case.
-More than likely there’s dinner on the stove or a sibling who needs help and that’s okay.
+But we all know this is rarely the case.
+More than likely there’s dinner on the stove or a sibling who needs help and that’s fine.

 How you handle tantrums in public all depends on your tolerance for people staring at you.
 If it genuinely doesn’t bother you, then you will likely be able to remain calm and sit with your child for the duration of their tantrum even if it occurs at the park or in the grocery store.

-If you’re like me and public tantrums make your face hot and your heart rate increase, you’ll need to take a different approach.
+If you’re like me and public tantrums make your face hot and your heart rate increase, you’ll want to take a different approach.

 1. Assess the situation